Daisuke Asakura: Other projects

 Asakura went off on a solo project in 2004 titled "Quantum Mechanics Rainbow", in which he released multiple CDs for a year, and each CD title referenced both a color and math property.
 The project featured multiple live performances and subsequent DVD releases.
 In 2006–2007, Asakura produced two singles for new J-pop idol Kimeru, hit the road with TM Network for 2007's TMN Tribute tour and created new songs for the newest version of the popular dance-step game, Dance Dance Revolution.
-In November 2007, access released a memory/discography book, alongside highly coveted access plushies, to commemorate their 15th anniversary.
-In 2012, access celebrated their 20th anniversary.
+In November 2007, Access released a memory/discography book, alongside highly coveted Access plushies, to commemorate their 15th anniversary.
+In 2012, Access celebrated their 20th anniversary.
 In 2008, Asakura started a new solo project entitled "DA Metaverse ~100 Songs for 1000 Days," in which he would release 100 new songs over the course of 1000 days exclusively through iTunes.
 The project was launched on June 25, 2008.
 In 2009 he composed and produced the soundtrack for the anime adaptation of Chrome Shelled Regios.
 Also in 2009, Asakura composed and arranged the soundtrack for a musical rendition of Goodbye Charlie in which Hiroyuki Takami played one of the lead roles.

 Asakura has worked with J-pop artists such as Daisy x Daisy (for the opening theme song to Chrome Shelled Regios), On/Off, and May'n as a composer and/or producer.
 He was also featured as an MC/performer for the event concert series, "Girl's Factory", alongside Mayu Watanabe of AKB48 and various guest artists.
 Since 2006, Asakura has been a member of the Domoto Bros.
 Band on the music TV series Shin Domoto Kyoudai ("New Domoto Brothers"), hosted by the duo of KinKi Kids, as a keyboardist.
 Asakura formed a group with other musicians from the show's band in 2009 called "Sugar and the Honey Tones", and they have produced one album.
-Asakura and Tetsuya Komuro formed the unit PANDORA in 2017, having produced one mini album including a track featuring the artist Beverly, "Be the One" for the Japanese tokusatsu show Kamen Rider Build.
+Asakura and Komuro formed the unit Pandora in 2017, having produced one mini-album, including a track featuring the artist Beverly, "Be the One", for the Japanese tokusatsu show Kamen Rider Build.
+They broke up in 2018 due to Komuro's retirement but later reformed in 2025.

-Asakura is featured in his own radio talk show, Neo Age Circuit, which airs every Saturday at 11pm (JST) on FM Nack5 79.5.
-His official fanclub, "Smile", was temporarily the official fanclub for access until their breakup in 1995.
-It is still active in relation to Asakura's activities today.
+Asakura was featured in his own radio talk show, Neo Age Circuit, which aired every Saturday at 11pm (JST) on FM Nack5 79.5 until it ended in March 2021.
+His official fanclub, "Smile", was temporarily the official fanclub for Access until their breakup in 1995.
+It was active in relation to Asakura's activities until March 2021.